 The paddle isn’t the best.

 A super-stable, tough, and durable angling kayak that won’t win prizes for looks, but will help you catch a lot of fish.
-And although it comes with a paddle, I would heartily recommend upgrading as soon as possible.
-Check out this article on the best kayak fishing paddles on the market.

 The Blade 97 Elite is a fun and functional sit-inside kayak from Field and Stream.
 A versatile craft, it’s super-compact at just 9.5 feet, and weighs 45 lbs.